Ruler90/vanilla-js-project-template/readme.md

 2. Use ```npm install``` to install all dependencies listed in package.json.

-3. Create ESLint configuration file (I'm using airbnb styleguide).
+3. Use my ESLint configuration file (I'm using airbnb styleguide) or delete it and create new.

 4. You are ready to go.